Apgar score was originally described by Virginia Apgar (American anaesthesiologist, 1909-1974) in 1952.

 Lateral humeral condyle fractures also referred to simply as lateral condyle fractures (in the appropriate context), are relatively common elbow fractures that predominantly occur in children.
 They may be subtle but are hugely important to diagnose in a timely manner because if they are missed, ...

-Necrotising enterocolitis (NEC) can be staged into three groups, helping to guide appropriate treatment.
+Necrotizing enterocolitis (NEC) can be staged into three groups, to guide appropriate treatment based on the work of Bell et al. 1.
 In general, stage I and II are managed medically whereas stage III is managed surgically.

 type B: proximal fistula with distal atresia (1%)